 How will you support them to move on to the next stage of education or move on to adult life?

-At the age of 19 our students move on from the Transition Department to a variety of service providers or to college.
+At the age of 19 our students move on from the Post-16 Pathway to a variety of service providers or to college.
 This process is completed in partnership with: parents and carers; The Careers Service; The Specialist Adult Pathways Team, The Learning Disability Team and College or Service Provider representatives to ensure a smooth post 19 transition.

 How are decisions made about what type and how much support my child or young person will receive?

-Decisions about support are driven by each child’s Statement or Education, Health and Care Plan.
-The assessment process resulting in an EHC Plan or statement will be completed prior to your child’s registration at Fairfield School by Kirklees Special Educational Needs Assessment and Commissioning Team.
+Decisions about support are driven by each child’s Education and Health Care Plan.
+The assessment process resulting in an EHC Plan or statement will be completed prior to your child’s registration at Fairfield School by Kirklees Special Educational Needs and Disabilities Assessment and Commissioning Team.
+(SENDACT)

 How will you judge if the support has had an impact?

 Continual assessment takes place throughout your child’s time at Fairfield.
 This is to ensure progress is mapped and built upon.
 This is shared with parents on an ongoing basis through home/school books, telephone conversations, parents’ meetings and through the school review process.
 Parental input is welcomed and encouraged.

 Who can you contact for further information?

 Contact details for the school, if required, are listed below:

 Click here for link to Kirklees local offer.